lsst-tstn/tstn-010/index.rst

 ===============
 Control Classes perform coordination of CSC functionality at a high-level.
 An example of such an operation is slewing the telescope and dome, discussed in more detail below.
-Because these classes are used throughout many areas of operations, high level of unit and integration testing are required, especially if utilities are contained outside the class.
+Because these classes are used throughout many areas of operations, high levels of unit and integration testing are required;
+especially if utilities are contained outside the class.
 High-level control classes live in their own repository (`ts_observatory_control`).
 These classes are written and tightly controlled by the T&S team.

-In the example use-case for this Tech note, the user wishes to take images with multiple instrument setups.
+In the example use-case for this technote, the user wishes to take images with multiple instrument setups.
 Because the focus changes with different glass thicknesses and wavelength, this is the type of functionality that really should belong in the standard control-classes.
-However, while this usecase was being developed, that functionality didn't exist and was therefore contained in a utility (in `ts_observing_utilities`).
+However, while this use-case was being developed, that functionality didn't exist and was therefore contained in a utility (in `ts_observing_utilities`).

 To remedy this, the proper path forward is to request that the additional functionality be added.
 To do this,